At first glance, IP ratings may appear unremarkable, but getting to grips with them is essential when you’re shopping for bathroom lighting.

 Our matching bathroom wall lights are IP44-rated too, allowing you to create the look you want, with all the flexibility you need.

-Our collections can help make your bathroom much more than just a space for cleanliness, but a personalised refuge created to enrich your own sense of well-being.
+Our collections can help to transform your bathroom, making it much more than just a space for cleanliness.
+You'll create a personalised refuge designed to enrich your own sense of well-being.

 For the latest tips and trends from the lighting industry, follow The Light Yard on Facebook, Twitter and LinkedIn.